davidmichaelakers/tokenwithkeys/readme.md

 ## Standard ERC20 Token contract with keys

-This is standard token contract that allows token holders create keys from a url and sell them for tokens.
+This is standard token contract, that additionally allows token holders to create a key unique to a url, then sell those for tokens.

 ## Getting Started